gh-actions-workflows/deploy-docker-render/README.md

 # deploy-docker-render

-The `gh-actions-workflows/deploy-docker-render` action is a JavaScript action that deploys a Docker image to the [Render](https://render.com) platform.
+The `gh-actions-workflows/deploy-docker-render` action is a JavaScript action that deploys a Docker image to an existing service on [Render](https://render.com) platform.
 This action can be run on `ubuntu-latest`, `windows-latest`, and `macos-latest` GitHub Actions runners.

 # Usage